RoboBrainz/robobrainz.github.com/posts/installing-arch-linux-in-the-morken-212a-lab.md

 * kde-gtk-config - To keep all GUI widget themes consistent (this is important for the accessibility problems mentioned in [Emotiv EPOC SDK Experiments](/posts/emotiv-epoc-sdk-experiments/)).
 Also makes changing the color and styling without much technical knowhow.
 * firefox - Basic needs (browsing)

 In other news, an email just came in on 2014-11-07 stating that there was an unexpected turn of circumstances that provided.
-I applied for the refund, especially.
-This will mean we have to look at alternate hardware while waiting for it to come in and/or develop any demo code for the EEG device earlier than expected.
+I applied for the refund, especially since we need the tests to be as early as possible.
+This will mean we have to look at alternate hardware while waiting for it to come in and/or develop any demo code for the EEG device earlier than expected (since the shipments are still applicable even after the refunds).